circleci/circleci-docs/jekyll/_cci2/orb-author.md

 Before publishing your orb, it is recommended you add meta data to your orb to aid in the discoverability and documentation of your orb.
 We recommend adding a top-level `description` that informs users of the purpose of your orb and is indexed in search.

-Under the `display` key you should also add a link to the git repository via the `source_url`.
-If your orb relates to a specific product or service you may optionally include a link to the homepage or documentation for said product or service via the `home_url` key.
+Under the `display` key,  add a link to the git repository via the `source_url`.
+If your orb relates to a specific product or service, you may optionally include a link to the homepage or documentation for said product or service via the `home_url` key.

 ``` YAML
 version: 2.1